 Black’s Law Dictionary (9th Edition) defines constructive dismissal as:

 “A termination of employment brought about by the employer making the employee’s working conditions so intolerable that the employee feels compelled to leave”

 It’s expected that terms and conditions of employment may change from time to time and, therefore, Section 10(5) of the Employment Act, 2007 provides that: –

 “Where any matter stipulated in subsection (1) [the employment contract] changes, the employer shall, in consultation with the employee, revise the contract to reflect the change and notify the employee of the change in writing.”

 A decision taken ‘in consultation with’ another is one that’s taken after a discussion with the other party about the thing that’s being decided.

-If there’s trade union involved, the Recognition Agreement and Collective Bargaining Agreement will no doubt outline the procedure of making changes to the contractual terms.
+If there’s a trade union involved, the Recognition Agreement and Collective Bargaining Agreement will no doubt outline the procedure of making changes to the contractual terms.

 This is not usually a problem if the proposed change is to the employee’s benefit; the problem arises where the proposed change is to the employee’s detriment; in such a case, the employer should not only consult but should also get the consent of the employee, if this is not done the results could be any of the following: –